netreconlab/hipaa-postgres/README.md

 - [wal2json](https://github.com/eulerto/wal2json) - an output plugin for logical decoding
 - [pgStatStatements](https://www.postgresql.org/docs/current/pgstatstatements.html) - provides a means for tracking planning and execution statistics of all SQL statements executed by a server (needed for PMM)
 - [Percona Monitoring and Management (PMM)](https://www.percona.com/software/database-tools/percona-monitoring-and-management) - Monitor the health of your database infrastructure, explore new patterns in database behavior, and manage and improve the performance of your databases no matter where they are located or deployed
-    - Username/passed - admin/admin
-    - Goto `Settings->Add Instance to PMM->PostgreSQL`, enter `db` for hostname and the `Username` and `Password` above, then click `Add service`.
-Note it can take up to 5 minutes for data to start populating.
-PMM will let you know if it has trouble connecting.
-You should immediately see that PMM is able to read your database `version` correctly on its dashboard
-    - Learn more about PMM by looking through the [documentation](https://docs.percona.com/percona-monitoring-and-management/index.html)

 ## Environment Variables